-The Book: Any notebook with permanent bindings designed for laboratory record keeping is acceptable.
-Those with pre-numbered pages are preferred.
-Ideally, it should have graph rulings on alternate pages, or else quarter-inch square grid on all pages.
+Any notebook with permanent bindings designed for laboratory record keeping is acceptable.
+Notebooks should have pre-numbered pages and square grids on their pages.
 We will not accept normal spiral-bound notebooks, as these are not permissible in court since pages can be easily replaced.
 While most of you probably won't be taking your design to court, we want to teach you to get into the habit of keeping legally acceptable records.
 Some of you may decide you do want to patent your project, so it will be very beneficial to have given yourself the legal advantage from the start.

 - Brief statement of objectives for that session